Career Crossroads: Should I stay or should I go?

 Have you been asking yourself; Should I stay or should I go?
 It’s a question most of us ask more than once in our professional career.
 And it’s never a particularly easy question to answer.

-Perhaps you’ve lost respect for your line manager or you are in conflict with the business culture?
-Perhaps you feel undervalued or doing less than you are capable of?
-Or have you outgrown your role and you’re ready for the next step but you know that career growth opportunities within the business you’re in are limited.
+Perhaps you’ve lost respect for your line manager or you are in conflict with the business culture.
+Perhaps you feel undervalued or doing less than you are capable of.
+Or you have outgrown your role and you’re ready for the next step but you know that career growth opportunities within the business you’re currently in are limited.

-This is the question that my client Vanessa was pondering recently.
+This is the question that my client Vanessa was pondering.
 She had achieved considerable success over the years but had found herself in a role that was no longer challenging or exciting her.
-She was bored and she knew that she was not producing the level of work that allowed her to feel proud.
+She was bored and she knew she was not producing the level of work that allowed her to feel proud.